-22 May 2014 is when the whole of Greater London re-elects its local councillors, who are the key decision-makers on local street design.
+22 May 2014 was when the whole of Greater London re-elected its local councillors, who are the key decision-makers on local street design.
 They, more than anyone else, have the power to make our local streets more cycle-friendly.

-Over the last year, the elected London Cycling Campaign Policy Forum has developed six policy themes, which we feel are most important to make your neighbourhood safe and inviting for everyone to cycle:
+London Cycling Campaigns' elected Policy Forum has developed six policy themes, which we feel are most important to make your neighbourhood safe and inviting for everyone to cycle:

 - Areas without through motor traffic